Skip to Content

 You may have already put in a lot of thought when picking food for your German Shepherd, but did you know that the type of food that you’re feeding him plays a massive role in his shedding habits?

 Cheap dog food is primarily made of ingredients that some dogs have difficulty digesting, such as corn and grain, not to mention all the added chemicals, preservatives, and colorings.
-You should instead look for a dog food that has a high-quality protein source as the main ingredient:

 “It is reported that 25 to 30 percent of daily protein intake is systemically used solely for skin and coat renewal requirements.
-Any protein deficit quickly results in obvious effects on the coat.”
+Any protein deficit quickly results in obvious effects on the coat.” – Veterinary Practice

-If your German Shepherd is not receiving proper nutrition, the protein he’s receiving will maintain muscle mass, leaving the coat suffering.
+If your German Shepherd is not receiving proper nutrition, the protein will maintain muscle mass, leaving the coat suffering.
 I have a top article on the best diet for German Shepherds if you are looking for more information on the various types of diet for your dog, nutrition, and exactly what he can and can’t eat.

 Sure, it costs more, but it will help your German Shepherd by reducing his daily shedding and maintaining a long and healthy life.